baroleex04/ClothesMVC/README.md

 Seed the data by creating a new class in Model with data inside
 - Modify the Program.cs file to add the seed initializer

+Modify the display of database type by modifying in Model file

+The anchor tag helper supports generating html element.
+Passing the action and id

+Call GET for edit to create a form and POST to submit and change the data

+[Bind] protect against over-posting.
+Include properties want to change

+ValidateAntiForgeryToken created by edit view file and check if match with the Edit POST

+Trong View phải dùng đúng model, tag helper supports rendering